-British PM May vows to fight for her Brexit deal and carry on
+'I'm going to see this through': UK PM May vows to fight for Brexit deal

 “It is ... mathematically impossible to get this deal through the House of Commons.
 The stark reality is that it was dead on arrival,” said Conservative Brexit-supporting lawmaker Mark Francois.

-May will need the backing of about 320 lawmakers in the 650-seat parliament to pass the deal.
+The deal will need the backing of about 320 of parliament’s 650 MPs to pass.

 The ultimate outcome remains uncertain.
 Scenarios include May’s deal ultimately winning approval; May losing her job; Britain leaving the bloc with no agreement; or even another referendum.